Establish Operational Systems to Support Integration

 4. Monitor patients, including adjustments to treatment.

-The workflow should indicate not just what needs to be done, but also who is responsible for doing what and how the team will work together.
-Keep in mind that one narrowly defined workflow will not be ideal for all patients all of the time.
+These workflows should indicate not just what needs to be done, but also who is responsible for doing what and how the team will work together.
+A range of care team functions and expertise will need to be mobilized to address the needs of particular patients.
+Keep in mind that one narrowly defined workflow will not be ideal for all patients all the time.
 Build workflows that have core features but can be tailored for particular patients and populations.
 For example, use similar communication and documentation processes but involve different team configurations or different clinical interventions.
 Flexible implementation is essential.

 To get started: